tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/), or download it from my [GitHub](https://github.com/tomskovich/ComputerCleanup)

+More information can be found on my (Blog)[https://tech-tom.com/posts/powershell-computercleanup-module/]

 ```powershell
 # One time setup
     Install-Module ComputerCleanup -AllowClobber -Force